 The kind gesture from her coaches paid off, as Crowley got accepted into OWS.

-Since joining, she has earned a pair of victories — a unanimous decision win over So Yul Kim at the Season 1 Finale in May, and a second-round submission over Anita Karim at the Mid-Season 2 Finale in July.
+She earned a pair of victories — a unanimous decision win over So Yul Kim at the Season 1 Finale in March, and a second-round submission over Anita Karim at the Mid-Season 2 Finale in July.

 Although “Neutron Bomb” experienced a few hurdles in her following two bouts in the OWS ring, she performed admirably and signed a contract to compete on the main roster earlier this month.
 By doing so, she became the first Kiwi female to sign with ONE Championship.